modelleicher/FS19_simpleIC/README.md

  New Interactive Control Script for FS19

 # Changelog:
+-- V 0.9.2.6
+- separated ptoControl into seperate lua
+- synchronized ptoControl animation with turnOnVehicle so its always in synch
+- fixed version numbering mishap (yes this is 0.9.2.6 not 0.9.1.6) -- V 0.9.2.5
+- added attacherControl
+- added ptoControl
+-- V 0.9.2.4
+- made icFunctions more universally usable for future additions
+- icFunction can be "turned off" by setting visibility of triggerPoint to false -- V 0.9.2.3
+- MP Server fix of vehicle not enterable
+-- V 0.9.2.2
+- fix for line 102 error I think, couldn't reproduce but I found an issue with the table indexing and I think it worked fine for most mods but some may have caused the issue to show.
+-- V 0.9.2.1
+- possibly fixed dedicated server issue
+- removed "cylinder" debug finally
+-- V 0.9.2.0
+- addition of SimpleIC-ImplementBalls
+-- V 0.9.1.9
+- fixed the issue introduced in the version before last version and partially fixed in the last version.
+Now fixed completely.
+I hope.. again.
 -- V 0.9.1.8
 - fixed Issue introduced in the last version of indoor buttons only working when the ingame-menu is on, fully removed issue with double-mapping of mouseButtons I hope
 -- V 0.9.1.7